 If you receive an offer letter for the incoming Year 7 in September 2022 please confirm you want to accept the place and provide your details via this link: https://forms.office.com/r/R9HqC1bmAa

-Cockburn School is an academy converter with partner primary schools.
-It is part of The Learning Trust (South Leeds) and is a Co-operative Trust.
+Cockburn School is an academy converter.
+It is part of the Cockburn Multi-academy Trust.

 Parents and carers of children in Year 6 must apply for a place in the school using the Common Preference Form which must be completed and returned as specified on the form.
 Alternatively, parents and carers may apply directly to Leeds Education Authority online.
 Only under exceptional circumstances will late applications be accepted – until 1st December.
 Applications received after this date will only be considered after those applications which have been submitted on time.

 Parents and carers living within the boundaries of different education authorities may still choose Cockburn School as a preferred secondary school but must complete the preference form provided by their Local Authority which will then pass on the information to Leeds Education Authority.

 Cockburn School has 240 places available for Year 7 in September 2022.